TomKo1987/Linux-Backup-Helper/README.md

 # Backup Helper

 Backup Helper is a graphical Python tool for backups and system management under Linux.
 The idea behind this project is to automatically configure a newly installed Linux system.
-Many services and all the packages you need are installed with the click of a button.
+Many services and [...]

 As this is my first project and I am new to programming, I would be very grateful for feedback and suggestions.
 I'm still learning and please don't expect everything to be perfect.
-But at least on my system it runs very fast and smoothly.
+But at least on [...]

 ## Features